 Wix is acclaimed for simple user experience, making it ideal for beginners to set up and manage an online store.
 It gives merchants a wide range of customizable templates, enhancing the visual appeal of online stores.

-Although Wix is suitable for small to medium-sized businesses, larger businesses might find it less capable of handling extensive ecommerce needs compared to more specialized platforms.
-This can mean needing to search for third-party add-ons, many of which may cost money.
+Although Wix is suitable for small to medium-sized businesses, larger businesses might find it less capable of handling extensive online commerce needs compared to more specialized platforms.
+This can mean needing to take the time to search for third-party add-on features, many of which may cost money.

 Price: Wix’s ecommerce plans begin at $29 per month, with no additional transaction fees except for certain payment methods.